-The Catholic Church in New Zealand is actively involved in this quest to foster the unity of Christians.
+The Catholic Church in New Zealand is actively involved in fostering unity between Christians.
 It does so in a variety of ways which flows from its concern for both charity and truth which is expressed in inter-church discussion groups, theological dialogue, joint prayer services and joint efforts to promote a just and compassionate society in New Zealand.

-Committee members are often invited to attend major functions of other Churches.
-They also organise ecumenical conferences and visits, develop ecumenism workshops for parishes, adapt the Week of Prayer for Christian Unity material for New Zealand use, and regularly familiarise themselves with the guidelines issued by the Holy See for ecumenical activities.
+Ecumenism Committee members are often invited to attend major functions of other Churches.
+Committee members also organise ecumenical conferences and visits, develop ecumenism workshops for parishes, adapt the Week of Prayer for Christian Unity material for New Zealand use, and regularly familiarise themselves with the guidelines issued by the Holy See for ecumenical activities.

-A major focus of the Committee is to develop bilateral theological dialogues and meet at least twice a year with representatives of the Anglican, Presbyterian and Methodist Churches.
+A major focus of the Committee is to develop bilateral theological dialogues.
+The Ecumenism Committee meets at least twice a year with representatives of the Anglican and Methodist Churches.

 Common projects with other churches include ecumenical worship services, church leaders’ meetings, theological dialogues and events with other churches.
-The Committee supports Catholic representation on inter-denominational bodies and agencies such as Ministers’ associations, New Zealand Council of Christian Social Services, Churches Broadcasting Commission, and various local chaplaincies, groups and missions.
+The Ecumenism Committee supports Catholic representation on inter-denominational bodies and agencies, such as; Ministers’ associations and various local chaplaincies, groups and missions.